GoldenaArcher/gg-novel/CONTEXT.md

   - State management → Zustand stores (`src/stores/`)
   - Business logic → Custom hooks (`src/features/*/hooks/`)
   - UI components → Feature components (`src/features/*/components/`)
-  - Layout coordination → App.tsx
+  - Layout coordination → App.tsx (uses stores and hooks via composition)
-  - UI/Layout logic → Components
+  - UI/Layout logic → Extracted to custom hooks (e.g., `useSidebarControls`)
-  - Shared utilities → Exported pure functions
+  - Shared utilities → Exported pure functions from stores

 Keep this document updated as new feature slices are added or responsibilities shift.
 It pairs with the root `README.md` for a complete view of the project.